syang-lab/Text2SQL-RAG-Chatbot/README.md

 ```

 3. Add Information to Prompt
-Then pass the model and vector database to the RetrievalQA module.
+<br> Then pass the model and vector database to the RetrievalQA module.

 ```
     from langchain.chains import RetrievalQA